areebs15/TEKcamp-capstone-1/UPER.md

 </h2>
 * when i started this project i began with the main page view.
 Because of this i didnt tie in the data on the main page to the data from the JSON object.
 I think that if i had done this it would have been much easier to sift thhrough the different information for each item slot.
 I plan on adding this to the site now that i realized how important it is.

 Another change i need to make is how the shopping cart gets the price data.
 It relates to the problem mentioned above, but i also could have done it much more elegently.
-As it stands, i take in the item text content and put them into the array.
-I them take the position in the srray that holds the price and add it from there.
+As it stands, i take in the item text content and put them into an array.
+I then take the position in the array that holds the price and add it from there.
 If i used objects from the JSON file, i could have specificied the specific key needed (price).

+An issue that i had was with the search functionality.
+I looked up a bunch of different resources online to aid in implementing search functionality.
+I found that i was spending a lot of time staring at other peoples code rather that trying out my own. because of this I decided to try to make my own search function based off of how i thought it might work.
+I was surprised to find that i made something that actually sifts through the JSON object.
+This was definitely a high point during the development process.
+There are still some issues with it that i need to run by another developer because i cant seem to figure out how to fix them.

+At the end of development i went back and cleaned up my workspace.
+This consisted mostly of delting comments and blank spaces in between code snippets.
+Something that would help would be to have someone look it over from a different perspective and let me know how i could make it more clear.

+I learned a lot about react through this assignment.
+I started out with little to no experience in it, this made it so that basic functionality things took me a long time to complete.
+However, being able to struggle through the problems that come up is how i learn programming best.
+It allows me to challenge myself and learn from mistakes.
+It also allows me to notice the parallels between different frameworks / software.